BakkerGames/DAGS/SYNTAX.md

 @get(key)

->Returns the raw value for "key" from the dictionary.
+>Returns the data value for "key" from the dictionary.

 @getvalue(key)